Job Instances Overview

 By default when you start a job that contains a Data Collector pipeline, Control Hub sends an instance of the pipeline to one Data Collector with all labels after verifying that the Data Collector does not exceed its resource thresholds.
 The Data Collector remotely runs the pipeline instance.
 You can increase the number of pipeline instances that Control Hub runs for a Data Collector job.

 To minimize downtime due to unexpected failures, enable pipeline failover for jobs.
-Control Hub manages pipeline failover differently for Data Collector and Transformer jobs.
+Control Hub manages pipeline failover differently based on the engine type.

 If a job includes a pipeline that uses runtime parameters, you specify the parameter values that the job uses for the pipeline instances.